Six Key Nutrients For Keeping Kids Healthy by Good Health

 1. Protein

-As for plant foods, few contain all 9 essential amino acids and some will be in too low amounts, e.g., methionine and cysteine.
-Many plant protein foods are highly processed with added oils and flavourings.
-Additionally, the bioavailability of plant proteins is lower than animal foods, so you could combine rice and beans to increase the amounts of the essential amino acids, but they will be half as bioavailable, and you would have to eat at least twice as many calories.
+As for plant foods, few contain all 9 essential amino acids, and some amino acids will be in inadequate amounts, e.g., methionine and cysteine.
+Many plant protein foods are highly processed with added oils and flavourings, and plant proteins are missing most of the nutrients and co-factors that animal proteins contain.
+Additionally, the bioavailability of plant proteins is lower than that of animal foods, so you could combine rice and beans to increase the amounts of the essential amino acids, but they will be half as bioavailable, and therefore you would have to eat at least twice as many calories.

 Additionally, plant foods contain many defense chemicals that inhibit the digestion/absorption of nutrients.
-Tofu and tempeh are high in protein but should only be used occasionally, or as a condiment as they are in Asia.
-The few, truly vegetarian cultures around the world that raise their children without meat and fish experience far more health issues and stunted growth.
-Other proteins like carnitine, creatine, taurine, and carnosine, for example, are made in our body but not at the level we require, so it is important to get those from food, as well.
-These proteins are essential for healthy brain function, metabolism, muscle, and digestion, and more, and they are not present in any plant foods.
+Tofu and tempeh contain protein but should only be used occasionally or as a condiment, as they are in Asia.
+The few, truly vegetarian cultures around the world that raise their children without meat and fish experience far more health issues and even stunted growth and brain development issues.
+Even then, they usually priotritise eggs and dairy for their precious nutrient content.
+Proteins like carnitine, creatine, taurine, glycine, and carnosine are made in our body but often not at the level we require, so it is important to get those from food as well.
+These proteins are essential for healthy brain function, metabolism, muscle, digestion, and more, and they are not generally present in any plant foods.
 Research has shown that animal foods are advised as the basis of a child’s diet, chiefly because they are rich in bioavailable nutrients that are lacking or low in plant foods.
-Cultures that eat foods like rice and beans generally add meat to the dish, as well.
+Cultures that eat foods like rice and beans generally add meat and/or a bone broth to the dish, as well.
+Add to that the importance of getting collagen proteins into your and your kids’ diets too.

 2. Poultry